MelB-tran/CodeLearning/Design Patterns/O-O Design with JS.md

 ```

 With inheritance, it must be explicitly declared on child object initialization for inheritance to take effect
-``Object.create`` allows you to create an object which will delegate to another object on failed lookups (it can consult another object to check if it has that property)
+``Object.create`` allows you to create an object which will delegate to another object on failed lookups (it can consult another object to check if it has that property),
+in this case the parent objects
 ```
 function Animal() { }